1Abdoul/P1/README.md

 # P1 New Analyser

+Project Description:

-    A brief data analysis on the top 1500 data breach around the world.​
+    A brief data analysis on the top 1500 data breach around the world.​ The CSV file in imported to the local HDFS, where tables are also created to accommodate the data file.
+Finally, a user table will also be created on the local SQL       database to store users' credentials and their encrypted password.

-    Using:
+Thenologies Used:

-    Hadoop MapReduce​
+    Hadoop MapReduce -version 3.3.1

     YARN​

     HDFS​

-    HIVE​
+    Apache HIVE -version 3.1.2

-    Apache Spark​
+    Apache Spark -version 3.1.2

-    Scala​
+    Scala -version 2.11.12

+    MySQL database

-    MySQL database​
+    MySQL Workbench -version 8.0

-Description:

-Using the combination of the technologies above mentioned​

-I will run a quick analysis on a CSV file containing data about the top 1500 cyber breaches.​

-The CSV file in imported to the local HDFS, where tables are also created to accommodate the data file. ​

-A first table will be populated from a temporary table.​

-And using MapReduce, a second table will be created and partitioned for faster query.​

-Finally, a user table will also be created on the local SQL database to store​

-users' credentials and their encrypted password.
+ Features:

+    -Secure login for admin and basic user with SHA-256 hash algorithm
+    - Initial data stored on HDFS for resilience
+    -Hive partitionning and bucketing
+    -SaprkSession implementation
+    -JDBC connector
+    -custom queries

+   Gettiing Started:
+   -Create empty folder
+   -Git Bash into that folder
+   -Use   ~$ git clone  to clone repository
+   - Open your favorite IDE and open the project folder you have just created